Gametoast/Documentation/StarWarsBattlefrontII/CommunityGuides/galactic_conquest_reference.md

+# Galactic Conquest Walkthrough

 Before learning about Galactic Conquest, you should understand how Interface Screens work to some degree.
-Please read shell_reference first.
+Please read shell_reference first: https://github.com/Gametoast/Documentation/blob/main/StarWarsBattlefrontII/CommunityGuides/shell_reference.md

 Galactic Conquest is entirely controlled by interface screens.
 Campaign works the same way, but instead of "ifs_freeform..." it's files are "ifs_campaign...".
 Since we have all the files, we can change how galactic conquest works.

+## Order of Screens in a game
 This is the order of interface screens you would typically have in Galactic Conquest

 ```